-- Possible allocation of funds by the Student Government Association. - Use of multiple campus facility locations for organizational meetings and social functions. - Open membership solicitation on campus. - Establishment of dues and approved fundraising events on campus for identified educational purposes that benefit the organization. - Access to poster board, markers, bulletin board paper, and any other available resources in the Student Leadership Center. - Use of campus mailbox and mail services (all postage to be paid by the organization). - Use of the university's name in conjunction with that of the organization for official purposes. - Support of the Student Government Association and Student Life, as well as faculty and administration. - The opportunity to share common interests and broaden social horizons with other various student organizations.
+- Use of multiple campus facilities for organizational meetings and social functions. - Open membership solicitation on campus. - Establishment of dues and approved fundraising events on campus for identified educational purposes that benefit the organization. - Access to poster board, markers, bulletin board paper, and any other supplies available in the Student Leadership Center. - Use of campus mailbox and mail services (all postage to be paid by the organization). - Use of the university's name in conjunction with that of the organization for official purposes. - Support of the Student Government Association and Student Life, as well as faculty and administration. - The opportunity to share common interests and broaden social horizons with other various student organizations.